 Chocolate biscotti reminds me of chocolate cookies I had as a kid, like Oreos and chocolate sugar cookies.
-I use a good amount of fair trade cocoa in this recipe, but you can probably go with a bit less and still get delicious results.
+I use a good amount of unsweetened cocoa in this recipe, but you can probably go with a bit less and still get delicious results.
 Although you don’t need to add much to these, some nuts or chocolate chips make a great compliment to the crunchy, chocolaty goodness.
 Dunking in a cup of tea or coffee works too!

 This recipe is almost identical to the Basic Biscotti recipe, except that I add cocoa.
 Another optional addition is a teaspoon of muscovado sugar for a bit more sweetness and a sugar crunch here and there.

 - 8 tablespoons unsalted butter, softened

 - 1 teaspoon vanilla

 - 3.5 cups blanched almond flour

 - 1 cup unsweetened cocoa

 - In a bowl, add the butter, honey, eggs, and vanilla, and beat until well blended.

 - In a separate bowl, add all the dry ingredients and mix until well blended.

 - Add the dry mixture to the wet mixture and mix again until well blended.